-JR "Azusa" and "Super Azusa" limited express trains require just over 2.5 hours for the journey between Tokyo's Shinjuku Station and Matsumoto.
-The one way trip costs around 6500 yen and is covered by the Japan Rail Pass and JR East Nagano Niigata Area Pass.
-There are one to two trains per hour.
+JR "Azusa" limited express trains require just over 2.5 hours for the journey between Tokyo's Shinjuku Station and Matsumoto.
+The one way trip costs 6620 yen and is covered by the Japan Rail Pass and JR East Nagano Niigata Area Pass.
+There are one or two trains per hour.

 By shinkansen and limited express train via Nagano